abiraahmi/DedooseR/README.md

 **DedooseR** is an R package that connects with [Dedoose](https://www.dedoose.com/) to support the analysis of qualitative data.
-It was built to help researchers streamline workflows and improve transparency and rigor in qualitative coding and analysis.
+It was built to help researchers streamline workflows, explore qualitative data flexibly, and conduct qualitative coding and analysis with rigor.

 ## Key Features